LiPogli/IBM-Data-Science-Capstone-Project-2023/README.md

-# testrepo04-2023
+# IBM Data Science Capstone Project

-## Editing the file
+## by Lisa Pogarell

-It's a markdown file in this repository.
+This repository contains the lab notebooks for the Capstone Project.